Convex Submodular Minimization with Indicator Variables: Fast computation of extreme bases

-An efficient implementation to update the quantities in the algorithm is closely tied to pivoting methods for solving linear complementarity problems; see Chapter~4 of \cite{cottle2009linear}.
-The complexity is $\bigO{n^2}$ time per step, see \cite{gomez2022linear,he2021comparing,pang2021some} and the references therein for details.
-Combining the quadratic complexity per step with the linear number of steps (Proposition~\ref{prop:linear}), we obtain the overall complexity of the method. \begin{proposition} If $f(\bm{x})=-\bm{a^\top x}+\frac{1}{2}\bm x^\top \bm Q \bm x$ with $\bm{Q}$ being a Stieltjes matrix, Algorithm~\ref{algo:quadratic} can terminate in $\bigO{n^3}$ time. \end{proposition}
+Note that in each iteration the state of only one index is changed, leading to a rank-one update of $\bm{Q}_{\gamma\gamma}^{-1}$.
+Consequently, the computation of key quantities listed above can be accomplished in $\bigO{n^2}$ time per iteration in an incremental way.
+We refer readers to \cite{gomez2022linear, he2023comparing, pang2023some} and the references therein for details.
+In addition, one can solve the initial subproblem to get $v(\bm 0)$ and the associated optimal solution in $\bigO{n^3}$ \cite{pang2023some}.
+Combining this fact with the quadratic complexity per step and the linear number of steps (Proposition~\ref{prop:linear-step-algo}), one obtains the overall complexity of computing the extreme bases in the quadratic case. \begin{proposition} If $f(x)=\frac{1}{2}\bm x^\top \bm{Q}\bm x$ with $\bm{Q}$ being a Stieltjes matrix, Algorithm~\ref{algo:active-set} can terminate in $\bigO{n^3}$ time. \end{proposition}

-Notably, in this case, the cubic complexity matches the best known complexity of computing $v(\one)$, thus the Lov\'asz extension \eqref{eq:polymatroid} can be computed in the same complexity as an evaluation of the submodular function.
+Notably, in this case, the cubic complexity matches the best known complexity of computing $v(\one)$, thus the extreme bases can be computed in the same complexity as an evaluation of the continuous submodular function.
+We conclude this section with an example to illustrate Algorithm~\ref{algo:active-set}. \begin{example} Consider